- Find a Trail

 - Get Involved

-True to its name, the Cross Kirkland Corridor traverses the city for nearly six miles, connecting eight neighborhoods, four major business districts, more than a dozen parks, and several public schools.
+The Cross Kirkland Corridor, one section of the Eastrail, traverses the city for nearly six miles, connecting eight neighborhoods, four major business districts, more than a dozen parks, and several public schools.
 The trail has the level grade of a typical rail-trail, is well-marked, and has many well-shaded sections.

 Google, a major employer in the area, has a campus in the Houghton neighborhood.
 As the trail traverses the campus, it provides access to Feriton Spur (747 6th Ave.
 S.), a park which offers a playground, zip line, exercise equipment, basketball and volleyball courts, and a historical caboose.

 In the North, the Cross Kirkland Corridor connects with Jane Hague Way and Willows Connector.
 Other sections of the Eastrail include Eastrail South and Redmond Central Connector.
 See Eastrail South for a full description of all trail sections.

 Parking is available at the southern end of the Cross Kirkland Corridor at the South Kirkland Park and Ride (10610 NE 38th Pl), Terrace Park (10333 NE 67th St), and Crestwood Park (1818 6th St).

 TrailLink is a free service provided by Rails-to-Trails conservancy